Covalency-driven collapse of strong spin-orbit coupling in face-sharing iridium octahedra

 For our {\it ab-initio} simulations, we first assume a crystal structure with no disorder in Cu positions, that Cu are located at one of the three equivalent prismatic facial positions as shown in Fig.~2 in the main text.
 Further, no Cu-Ir intermixing is considered.
 The unit cell contains 6 formula units, i.e. three Ir-Cu chains.
 It should be commented that, for a better reproduction of the experimentally measured spectra one may need to take an average over {\it ab-initio} calculations from all possible orderings of Cu to restore the three-fold rotation symmetry along the chain direction.
 For a qualitative understanding of the high-energy spectra, however, the current result from the choice of Cu ordering shown in Fig.~2 in the main text seems to be enough.

-The Vienna {\it ab-initio} Simulation Package (VASP), which uses the projector-augmented wave (PAW) basis set~\cite{VASP1,VASP2}, was employed for structural optimizations and electronic structure calculations.
-400 eV and a $\Gamma$-centered 3x3x3 $k$-point grid were used for the plane wave energy cutoff and the $k$-point sampling, respectively.
-A revised Perdew-Burke-Ernzerhof generalized gradient approximation for crystalline solids (PBEsol) was chosen for the exchange-correlation functional~\cite{PBE}, and $10^{-2}$ eV/\AA~of force criterion was used for the structural optimization.
-A simplified rotationally-invariant form of DFT+$U$ method~\cite{DFTU} was employed to treat the on-site Coulomb interaction both at Cu and Ir sites with the spin-orbit coupling (SOC) included.
+The Vienna {\it ab-initio} Simulation Package (VASP), which uses the projector-augmented wave (PAW) basis set~\cite{VASP1,VASP2}, is employed for structural optimizations and electronic structure calculations.
+400 eV and a $\Gamma$-centered 3x3x3 $k$-point grid are used for the plane wave energy cutoff and the $k$-point sampling, respectively.
+A revised Perdew-Burke-Ernzerhof generalized gradient approximation for crystalline solids (PBEsol) is chosen for the exchange-correlation functional~\cite{PBE}, and $10^{-2}$ eV/\AA~of force criterion was used for the structural optimization.
+A simplified rotationally-invariant form of DFT+$U$ method~\cite{DFTU} is employed to treat the on-site Coulomb interaction both at Cu and Ir sites with the spin-orbit coupling (SOC) included.